facebook/sapling/README.md

 will push your bookmarks up to the Git server as branches and will pull Git branches down and set them up as bookmarks.

-This is actually pretty cool, since you can use this extension to transfer your Hg bookmarks via the Git protocol, rather than having to scp them, as the Hg transfer protocol does not currently support transferring bookmarks.

 Installing
 ==========